 "At the core of our future-fluent curriculum is creative design, cutting-edge robotics and digital fluencies encouraging students to apply technology-based solutions to real-world problems.
 Students are challenged to identify, inspire and imagine new and innovative approaches.
 As they envision and engineer these new approaches they work together cooperatively to evaluate and execute new solutions.
 They ask questions, analyze and apply information and data, and then listen, interpret and communicate information using multi-media tools and approaches.
 Students are encouraged to discover and dream about the world and its issues all the while developing digital competencies and literacy as they navigate the new technologies arising daily".

-So is the promise translating to reality?
-Are the grand aspirations of GEMS Nations Academy being fulfilled at DAA?
+So are any of the grand aspirations of GEMS Nations Academy being fulfilled at DAA?
 The answer is probably yes, and no. Certainly, the school is expanding the curriculum pathways for students, both in terms of AP and IB courses, and with a focus on AI through an AI curriculum for all students to Grade 10, a supply of over 1,200 iPads in the Elementary School, a Drone Activity agreement with Dubai Civil Aviation Authority to enable the students to build and fly drones, and a focus on coding and robotics.
 Students from Middle school (Grade 6) upwards bring their own devices to school.

 GEMS Dubai American Academy Elementary has been recognized as an Apple Distinguished School from 2019 to 2022, for its continuous innovation in teaching and learning and implementation of technology in student learning.

-Apple Distinguished Schools are centers of innovation, leadership and educational excellence that use technology to inspire creativity, collaboration and critical thinking.
-They showcase innovative uses of technology in learning, teaching and the school environment, and have documented results of academic accomplishment.
+Apple Distinguished Schools are said to be "centres of innovation, leadership and educational excellence that use technology to inspire creativity, collaboration and critical thinking.
+They showcase innovative uses of technology in learning, teaching and the school environment, and have documented results of academic accomplishment..."

-With 1:1 iPad in its classrooms, the school enables its students to be constantly innovating, creating and thinking critically.
-Whether it’s creating GIFs in Keynote, using iMovie to make tutorials to share with peers, or creating multimedia eBooks, students and teachers create and collaborate anytime and from anywhere.
+With 1:1 iPads in its classrooms, the school aims to enable its students to be constantly innovating, creating and thinking critically, "whether by creating GIFs in Keynote, using iMovie to make tutorials to share with peers, or creating multimedia eBooks, students and teachers create and collaborate anytime and from anywhere..."

 Facilities, of course, including MAC rooms, Drone labs and similar technology-focused classrooms, are of the highest standard.
 The technology focus is not just "scientific" in nature, with the Music faculty, for instance, including both a Recording and a TV studio, and green screen room.